nabla/nabla-android/README.md

 ## Sample app

-You can find an example of a basic integration of the Messaging UI SDK in our [demo app](https://github.com/nabla/nabla-android/tree/main/demo).
+You can find an example of a basic integration of the Messaging UI SDK in our [messaging sample app](https://github.com/nabla/nabla-android/tree/main/messaging-sample-app).

 ## Need more help?